 Taste NY will be represented at this year's festival.
 Taste NY kicked off in 2013 as a major component of Gov. Andrew M. Cuomo's tourism campaign.
 It highlights the quality, diversity and economic potential of New York's food and beverage industry at events, tourism destinations and retail stores throughout the state.

 Taste NY is showcased at statewide, national and international events.
 These events expose thousands of people to New York-produced foods and beverages.

-Parking is free and will be available in the Power Vista parking lot and adjacent lots at Niagara University.
+Wildlife Festival parking is free and will be available in the Power Vista parking lot and adjacent lots at Niagara University.
 Free shuttle service will be provided.
-The Niagara Scenic Trolley also will provide free rides between the Power Vista and the Gorge Discovery Center, courtesy of the New York State Office of Parks, Recreation and Historic Preservation.
+The Niagara Scenic Trolley also will provide free rides between the Power Vista and the Gorge Discovery Center, courtesy of State Parks.

 The event will be held rain or shine.
 For more information, call 716-286-6661, 1-866-NYPA-FUN or visit www.nypa.gov for a complete schedule of activities.